renanfranca/renanfranca.github.io/_posts/2022-03-24-why-do-i-need-to-create-a-blog-posts-buffer.md

 * [VSCode on Android (you don’t need to install anything)](https://renanfranca.github.io/2022/03/02/vscode-on-android.html)

 Then I realized that you enjoyed the objective content and it's getting better if there is a short screen capture video showing how to.
-Here is another blog post with short video:
+Here is another blog post with a short video:

 * [Create a Github stunning profile 💫 (by dynamically listing your recent blog posts)](https://renanfranca.github.io/2022/03/17/create-a-github-stunning-profile.html)